“What’s it really like to run a business as a life coach?” you ask.

 Money: I’m a fan of the idea that we are all in our relationship with our money.
 If I’m in relationship with something, I need to give it respect, time, attention, validation, and listen closely to what it needs.
 My worst money habit?
 Not planning for paying taxes at a measured pace throughout the year, and then needing to pull big sums of cash out of savings when the deadline officially looms.
 My best money habit?
 I’m not big on emotional spending; I feel very clear that if I’m feeling crappy, spending money on stuff that I don’t really need is not likely to make me feel better.

-Connection: My business and life BFFs, Valerie and Rachael, are my go-to women for reporting something I’m frustrated with, something I’m celebrating, something I’m trying to figure out.
+Connection: My business and life BFF, Valerie is my go-to for reporting something I’m frustrated with, something I’m celebrating, something I’m trying to figure out.
 We Vox and text about business, relationships, and all of life in-between.
 I’m also in communication with the CLCC Leadership Team and with other colleagues, I am a fan of the impromptu Skype coffee date.
 Scheduling calls, for some reason, always brings up this feeling of constraint—I don’t like the feeling of something I have to do at a set time—so I rarely have them and usually, instead, I end up jamming with friends at random.

 What’s Most Time Consuming: Anything that has to do with content creation or establishing a new system.
 With systems, for instance, when I learned that my old digital delivery processor had changed their shopping cart page in such a way that it looked as if the only option for payment was PayPal, I needed to research and test different digital delivery applications, change sales pages, update things on the backend of my website, etc. (Three cheers for my new system, Gumroad!
 I am loving it).
 When I’m creating a new program, I need to research, outline, edit, test, create, and add visual design to the content.
 I could hire out for more of what I do, but since I’m typically only working afternoons, and because creating content/curriculum is something I love to do, I don’t hire out.